wangmeng255/socket-ttt/README.md

 ##Use Case

-Users can sign up, log in mongoDB, choose an online player to play.
-Server transfers informations between players, and interact with mongoDB to do users log in or sign up.
+Users can sign up, log in MongoDB, choose an online player to play.
+Server transfers informations between players, and interact with MongoDB to do users log in or sign up.
 If you wants to find an example to show how to use passport, socketio-auth, and mongoose model, this project helps you.

 ##How to Use